mic-max/micmax.pw/_drafts/hack/crt-wii.md

 - Ensure adequate cooling for the Wii, replace thermal pads?
 - Should be able to easily play all games, loadable by SD card or USB storage
 - Connect Wii internally.
 No outside video inputs are necessary
+  - Being able to still use it as a monitor would be sweet though, using the front RCA connectors.
+Have a switch that decides between internal Wii and external device?
 - Power button could control both the Wii and the TV
 - If possible make navigating to GameCube games from power-on not require the use of a Wii controller.
   - By default load into Melee versus, if a controller is holding a certain button combination?